mgblackwater/stevekinney.net/content/courses/testing/integrating-with-ci-cd-pipelines.md

 ## 5. Conclusion

 And just like that, you’ve injected a bit more confidence into your deploys.
 Good tests run automatically and give you feedback before your mistakes hit production.
-Plus, you'll look super pro in front of your team (or at least you won’t be the one causing the 3 A.M. outage... again).
+Plus, you'll look super pro in front of your team (or at least you won’t be the one causing the 3 A.M. outage… again).

 There you have it: Vitest happily playing nice with a CI/CD pipeline via GitHub Actions.
 You can rest easy knowing that a robot watchdog has your back, ready to block anything that’s not up to testing snuff.